signed-log/Gentoo-Simple-Installer/README.md

 ## EARLY DEVELOPMENT
+## This script currently does not work!
-## Do not run on physical hardware
+## Do not run on physical hardware!
 ## I am not responsible for any data loss.
 ---
 # Gentoo Simple Installer